Iterable/iterable-swift-sdk/README.md

 3. In build settings, set `Always Embed Swift Standard Libraries` setting to 'Yes'.
 This is required for Objective C projects.

 	![Linking](https://github.com/Iterable/swift-sdk/blob/master/images/build-setting.png?raw=true)

+## Migrating from a pre-6.1.0 version of the SDK

+### In-app messages

+If you are already using in-app messages, then you will have to make the following changes to your code:

+1. `spawnInAppNotification` is no longer needed and will fail to compile.
+In-app messages are now displayed automatically.

+2. Stop polling for in-app messages using a timer, etc. The SDK will issue a callback using `config.inAppDelegate` [as explained above](#overriding-whether-to-show-or-skip-a-particular-in-app-message).

+3. If you want to handle all in-app messages manually, as before these changes, define an `inAppHandler` on `IterableConfig`.
+It should return `InAppShowResponse.skip` to prevent in-app messages from showing automatically.
+It can call `getInAppManager().getMessages()` to get the messages and `getInAppManager().showMessage(message)` to show a specific message.

+### Actions

+### Deep link URLs

 ## Initializing the SDK

 **Note:** Sample projects are included in this repo.

 - [Swift Sample Project](https://github.com/Iterable/swift-sdk/blob/master/sample-apps/swift-sample-app?raw=true)